Handheld Cut-off Saw Safety

 - Never alter your cutoff machine's blade guard.

-- Inspect the wheel that you are using.
+- Inspect the diamond blade/wheel you are using.

-- Make sure it is the proper wheel for the work you are doing.
+- Make sure it is the proper blade/wheel for the work you are doing.

 - Look for: missing segments, cracks in the blade's core, water saturation of abrasive wheels.